How to Visit Sydney’s National Parks by Public Transport

 Getting to Kur-ring-gai Chase National Park

-Barrenjoey Head Palm Beach – perhaps Barrenjoey Head at Palm Beach is the best spot to head to via public transport (L90 bus).
+- Barrenjoey Head at Palm Beach is the easiest to reach by public transport via the L90 bus.

 Have you visited any of these Sydney National Parks?
 If you are looking for parks, you can take your dog to check our guide to the best parks in Sydney which includes dog-friendly options.